Vladko Maček: World War II

 This triumph proved to be short-lived as Banovina collapsed along with Yugoslavia when it was invaded by the Axis invasion in April 1941.
 Seen by Nazi Germany as an ideal leader of a new Axis puppet state—the Independent State of Croatia—Maček was offered the opportunity to become prime minister, but refused the offer twice.
 He called on the supporters of HSS to respect and co-operate with the new regime of Ante Pavelić, while at the same time delegating Juraj Krnjević to represent the Croatian people in the Yugoslav government-in-exile.

 Maček's strategy proved to be detrimental both for his party and himself.
-In October 1941 he was arrested and interned in Jasenovac concentration camp where he was put under the watch of Ljubo Miloš for some time.
+In October 1941, he was arrested and interned in Jasenovac concentration camp where he was put under the watch of Ljubo Miloš for some time.
 Five months later, on 16 March 1942, he was placed under house arrest together with his family at his home in Kupinec.
 His family shared his internment first in Kupinec, then two months of 1943 (9 January to 9 March) in Luburić's Zagreb apartment (which they shared with Luburić's aged mother and his two sisters), and finally from 9 December 1943 until the collapse of Pavelić's Ustaša regime in May 1945 in his Prilaz 9 house in Zagreb.
 In the meantime, HSS began to fracture along ideological lines—some of its members joined the Ustaše, while others joined Tito's Partisans.
-Bitterly opposed to both, in 1945 Maček emigrated he first to France, then to the U.S.
+Bitterly opposed to both, in 1945 Maček emigrated first to France, then to the U.S.

 Later life

-On 12 June 1945 Maček was received by French foreign minister Georges Bidault who offered him the right of domicile in France.
+On 12 June 1945, Maček was received by French foreign minister Georges Bidault who offered him the right of domicile in France.
 He visited the United States for the first time in 1946 after receiving a visa by order of the Department of State.
 He was received by mayor David L. Lawrence of Pittsburgh while delivering a speech in that city.

 Maček helped found the International Peasants' Union along with Georgi Mihov Dimitrov in 1947.
 He refused offers for the leadership of the numerous Croatian émigré groups.
-In 1949, he provided much of the material on Yugoslavia for "Communists Crush Churches in Eastern Europe," edited by Reuben H. Markham.
-He died of a heart attack in Washington D.C. on 15 May 1964, at 84.
+In 1949, he provided much of the material on Yugoslavia for "Communists Crush Churches in Eastern Europe," edited by Reuben H. Markham, who called him "one of the bravest and most devoted champions of common men and women in southeast Europe."
+He died of a heart attack in Washington, D.C., on 15 May 1964, at 84.
 His remains were taken to Croatia in 1996 and buried in the Mirogoj cemetery in Zagreb.
 He was posthumously awarded the Grand Order of King Dmitar Zvonimir in 2004.